Bira/octopus-carnival/_posts/2025-09-17-guns-of-wolfenstein-03.md

 enemies.
 Industrial outlets recharge it at 3 shots per second.

-Despite being a laser weapon based on the Marksman Rifle, Nazi soldiers don't usually use Aim maneuvers with it, so they are not more accurate than usual when wielding it.
+Despite being a laser weapon based on the Marksman Rifle, Nazi soldiers don't usually use Aim maneuvers with it, so they are no more accurate than usual when wielding it.

 It doesn't exist in The New Colossus, not even on Venus.
 Maybe it was a pet